Procrastination and Motivation Counselling in Halifax

 Habitual procrastination refers to the tendency to avoid important tasks which need to be accomplished.
 For students, this may result in poor performance on tests or exams.
 For others, procrastination and a lack of motivation may interfere with career advancement, home maintenance, and the achievement of personal goals.

-Although some procrastination is normal, it does not have to be a lifestyle choice!
 You can learn how to stay motivated and follow through on important goals and responsibilities more often.

-Although some procrastination is normal, it does not have to be a lifestyle choice!
 You can learn how to stay motivated and follow through on important goals and responsibilities more often.

 Why do we procrastinate?